WL-Amigo/waifu2x-converter-cpp/README.md

  * Ubuntu
  * Mac OS X?
- * Windows?
+ * Windows

-(This program probably can be built under MacOSX and Windows, because OpenCV and other libraries support these OS)
+(This program probably can be built under MacOSX, because OpenCV and other libraries support OS X)

 ### Libraries

  * [OpenCV](http://opencv.org/)(C++, version 3.0.0 rc1)

 This programs also depends on libraries shown below, but these are already included in this repository.
+*CUDA Support in OpenCV is optional, since not required. (in version 1.0.0, CUDA Support is not used.)*

  * [picojson](https://github.com/kazuho/picojson)
  * [TCLAP(Templatized C++ Command Line Parser Library)](http://tclap.sourceforge.net/)